 Personal Trainer Certification

-Oakton’s Alliance for Lifelong Learning and World Instructor Training Schools (WITS) to offer training for one of the fastest growing health occupations.
-The course includes 16 hours of classroom learning, 16 hours of practical on-campus training, 4 hours of testing and a 30-hour internship with a local health club.
-Required textbook: Fitness Professional’s Handbook, 6th edition, by Edward Howley and Dixie Thompson.
-ISBN-13: 9781450411172 (hardcover), ISBN-13: 9781450423946 (eBook).
+Oakton’s Alliance for Lifelong Learning and World Instructor Training Schools (WITS) offer training for one of the fastest growing health occupations.
+The course includes 15 hours of classroom learning, 15 hours of practical on-campus training, 4 hours of testing, and a 30-hour internship with a local health club.
 Book is not sold in Oakton’s bookstore.
 Purchase online or order from W.I.T.S.
 Call 888-330-9487 for more information.

 How to Register

 For more information, please call 847.982.9888.